-My husband Rod and I have two children, Elizabeth and Bob, and a tri-colored Sheltie named Mandy.
+My husband Rod and I have two children, Elizabeth and Bob, and two Shelties, Misty and Spirit.
 My husband Rod is a software engineer, and my technical support, model photographer and cheerleader.
-Mandy is my stitching buddy, when she’s not eating my fibers.
-Once she even ate a finished project – nothing to do but start over, and make sure everything is put away properly!
 Elizabeth is a graduate of Arkansas Technical University, and married Will in 2004; they live in the San Angelo, TX area.
 Bob is a graduate of Lyon College in Batesville, moved to the Chicago area and married Kendall in 2017.

-We have two grandchildren, Skylar and Emily in Texas, and Jaxton and Brynleigh in Chicago, and I completely ignore stitching when they’re around!
+We have four grandchildren, Skylar and Emily in Texas, and Jaxton and Brynleigh in Chicago, and I completely ignore stitching when they’re around!
 One of these days when they’re old enough I’ll teach them to stitch, but for now we enjoy other things.

 I’m frequently asked how I got started designing.
 Like many of you, I started out cross stitching, and “tweaked” designs – changing colors, altering motifs, adding borders, rearranging things.
 Then I entered a design contest and won!
 Several people asked me to publish my winning design, so I did.
 I also participated in an ornament exchange with my stitching buddies every year, and started designing my own ornaments for the exchanges.
 I took classes at festivals and played with colors.
 Pretty soon I had several original designs, enough to launch my own business.
 And that’s how I got started.